PaghdalDarshil/CS503/week 7/question.md

 4. Currently, your shell supports a fixed number of piped commands (CMD_MAX).
 How would you modify your implementation to allow an arbitrary number of piped commands while still handling memory allocation efficiently?
 What trade-offs would you need to consider?

-ANs: - Currently, the shell limits piped commands to a fixed array (CMD_MAX).
+Ans: - Currently, the shell limits piped commands to a fixed array (CMD_MAX).
 In order to allow for limitless piped instructions, a dynamic allocation of memory is required.
 Instead of a static array, commands and pipes should be allocated dynamically in response to user input.
  Trade-offs: -
  Higher complexity: - Requires careful memory management to prevent leaks.
  Performance Overhead: - Frequent allocations can slow down execution.